-The new regulations provide flexibility to permit exits from investments at the fund level by allowing an investor who has held an investment in a QOF for at least 10 years to elect to exclude from gross income capital gain from the disposition of QOZ property reported on the Schedule K-1 that the investor receives from the QOF.[31]
-Presumably this rule also is intended to apply to dispositions at the QOZ business level, but the new regulations are not clear.
+The Proposed Regulations provide flexibility to permit exits from investments at the fund level by allowing an investor who has held an investment in a QOF for at least 10 years to elect to exclude from gross income capital gain from the disposition of QOZ Property reported on the Schedule K-1 that the investor receives from the QOF.
+Presumably this rule also is intended to apply to dispositions at the QOZ Business level, but the Proposed Regulations are not clear.